curityio/nginx_oauth_proxy_module/wiki/2-testing.md

 ## 1. Test Setup

-Add the path to `/usr/local/nginx/sbin` to the system PATH in the .zprofile file.\
+Add the path to `/usr/local/nginx/sbin` to the system PATH in your .zprofile file.\
 Then run the following Perl command to install support for NGINX testing:

 ```bash